department-of-veterans-affairs/abd-vro/domain-ee/README.md

 * Each diagnostic code in the request should yield an item in the ratings array of the response body.
 * If any of the diagnostic codes are not found, the response will yield a `404` status code.
+* Diagnostic codes that fall outside the inclusive range [5000, 10000] will yield a `400`.
 * An invalid request such as missing/invalid field will result in `422` status code.
-* Duplicate entries in the diagnostic codes array will yield a single result in the ratings array corresponding to that diagnostic code.
+* Duplicate entries in the diagnostic codes array will yield `422` status code.
+* A request with no diagnostic codes or more than 100 diagnostic codes will yield a `422` status code.

 ## Unit tests